CortexFoundry/NeoFusionAI/README.md

 # 🍼 Neonatal Disease Analysis Using a Multimodal Deep Learning Framework

-This repository contains the complete implementation of our final-year B.Tech project titled:

-> **"Neonatal Disease Analysis Using a Multimodal Deep Learning Framework"**

 The project focuses on **early prediction of Bronchopulmonary Dysplasia (BPD) and Neonatal Sepsis** by integrating **clinical data, genomic data, and neonatal MRI imaging** using **machine learning and deep learning models**.

 ---